How?

 1. Read the text aloud while participants make something

-A volunteer reads a target text aloud (something difficult or “boring” to demonstrate that art-making promotes ownership) while other participants create book covers for the text.
-The combined listening and book-making takes advantage of two Latin American practices: the “lectores” who read newspapers, Shakespeare, Marx, etc. in tobacco factories https://rarehistoricalphotos.com/factory-lectors-1910/ and the more recent Cartonera publishers who recycle used cardboard into books, https://www.construirtv.com/que-son-las-editoriales-cartoneras//Cartonera
+A volunteer reads a target text aloud (something from a required list, difficult or “boring” to prepare the feeling of mastery through art-making later) while others draw or doodle.
+The combined listening and illustration takes advantage of two Latin American practices: the “lectores” whom tobacco rollers hired to read newspapers, Shakespeare, Marx, etc. for enjoyment and popular education.
+Factory lectors 1910 and Cartonera publishers who recycle used cardboard into books, Editoriales Cartoneras

 • Global Leaders Program (social entrepreneurs of music), Frutillar, Chile.
 January 2018.